Intel reveals its graphics card with these first prototype renders

 At the very start of its GDC 2019 keynote, Intel designer and artist Christiano Siquera shared the very first shroud design for an Intel Graphics Card.
 This design you see below was apparently published back in December 2018 and while it looks like any old, generic mini GPU, Team Blue has since moved onto a new design.

-On the next slide above is Intel's new new shroud design with an aesthetic very similar to the company’s recent Intel Optane SSDs.
-Between the flared, diagonal lines and the angular look, this graphics card basically looks like a shorter, bulker version of the Intel Optane SSD 905P.
+On the next slide above is Intel's new shroud design with an aesthetic very similar to the company’s recent Intel Optane SSDs.
+Between the flared, diagonal lines and the angular look, this graphics card basically looks like a shorter, bulkier version of the Intel Optane SSD 905P.

 Intel’s first graphics card also seems destined to utilize a single fan, blower-style cooler based on these images.
 Unfortunately, there’s little else to speculate on aside from these observations.